fwsa-batch2/jerusheya.johnson__web_project/README.md

 * After entering password click login it will redirect into main page.
 * All the details are stored in local storage.

-### LIST OF PLACES

-* It includes the five places of Disney world.

-### SHOPPING ZONE

-* It is categorized based on items.
-* When clicking on images it will redirect into it's page in detail with more shopping pictures.

-### SHOP BY CATEGORY

-* It is categorised by the common names of the products like bags,waterbottles,etc......

 ### Ticketbooking
 * Firstname and Lastname allows only alphabets and should be between 3 to 10 letters.